-By going with a status-quo subject line, many emails miss out on a simple way to re-engage potential customers in a communication.
+By going with a status-quo email subject line, many emails miss out on a simple way to re-engage potential customers in a communication.
 Consider adding a call-to-action to your email to make sure that it gets opened:

-Basically, this subject line encourages the recipient to reply even before they open your email.
+Basically, this email subject line encourages the recipient to reply even before they open your email.

 Improvement #4: Ask for feedback from the beginning

 A lot of the times you’ll have your own thoughts about the meeting.
 But what you really need is to hear real feedback from your potential customers.

-Once again, this approach is all about giving your potential customer a clear, actionable step to take, as well as staying polite.
+Once again, this approach is all about giving your potential customer a clear, actionable step to take.
 By asking for feedback in such a polite way you’re also being respectful and paying attention to your customer’s needs.
 Make it clear that you value their thoughts and the liking persuasive technique will do the rest.

 Improvement #5: Peak your customer’s curiosity with additional details

-The allure of a subject line like the one below speaks for itself.
+The allure of a thank you subject line like the one below speaks for itself.
 It’s hard not to feel curious and resist clicking on it.